 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-White spots on the skin often occur when skin proteins or dead cells become trapped under the skin’s surface.
-They may also occur as a result of depigmentation, or color loss, due to vitiligo or another health condition.
+White spots can appear when skin proteins or dead cells become trapped under the skin’s surface.
+They can also result from depigmentation, or color loss, due to vitiligo or another health condition.

 White skin spots are not usually a reason for concern and do not cause major symptoms.